A heart abnormality detection and emergency medical response system for senior citizens

-We learnt heart disease was more prevalent in women, in those above 45 years of age, and senior citizens above the age of 60 were most likely to live alone.
+We learnt heart disease was more prevalent in women above 45 years of age, and senior citizens above the age of 60 were most likely to live alone.

 We thus defined our problem statement as creating a monitoring and response application for women above the age of 60 years living alone, so we could incorporate accurate diagnostic measures.
 The application would monitor heart rate and blood oxygenation, and also maintain a list of emergency contacts and nearby hospitals to be informed in case of an emergency.

 We then developed personas for our user.
 Our persona was a 60-year-old woman in Mumbai, India, who was familiar with mobile applications but had not used any health tracking technology before, similar to our interview participants:

 User Persona for a 60-year-old woman, showing target user goals and expectations (click to zoom)

 We also created a storyboard, visualizing a possible scenario where our system could be used, which would further help refine our requirements:

 Storyboard showing a possible usecase for KardiaCare (click to zoom)

 We ran a questionnaire to reach a broader audience with questions relating to the usability, individual preferences, and feasibility of a monitoring wearable application.
 We then affinity diagrammed the responses: